Pelé: Accolades

+"Pelé Pact" and Puma sponsorship

+In the lead up to the 1970 World Cup, Adidas and Puma established the "Pelé Pact", where both German sportswear companies, owned by the rival Dassler brothers, agreed not to sign a deal with Pelé, feeling that a bidding war would become too expensive.
+However, Puma would break the pact by signing Pelé, and in addition to paying him a percentage of Puma King boot sales, gave him $120,000 ($2.85 million in 2022) to tie his laces prior to Brazil's quarter-final against Peru to advertise their boots.
+With the camera panning in on the most famous athlete in the world, the Puma King Pelé boots were broadcast to a global audience, generating enormous publicity for the brand.
+Praised as a shrewd marketing move by Puma, the Pelé deal played a prominent role in the Dassler brothers feud, with many business experts crediting the rivalry and competition for transforming sports apparel into a multi-billion pound industry.

 Personal life

 Relationships and children

 Pelé married three times and had several affairs, fathering seven children in all.

 In 1966, Pelé married Rosemeri dos Reis Cholbi.
 They had two daughters, Kely Cristina (born 13 January 1967), who married Arthur DeLuca, and Jennifer (b.
 1978), as well as one son, Edson ("Edinho", b.
 27 August 1970).
 The couple divorced in 1982.
 In May 2014, Edinho was sentenced to 33 years in jail for laundering money from drug trafficking.
 On appeal, the sentence was reduced to 12 years and 10 months.

 From 1981 to 1986, Pelé was romantically linked with TV presenter Xuxa.
 She was 17 when they started dating.
 In April 1994, Pelé married psychologist and gospel singer Assíria Lemos Seixas, who gave birth on 28 September 1996 to twins Joshua and Celeste through fertility treatments.
 The couple divorced in 2008.

 Pelé had at least two more children from affairs.
 Sandra Machado, who was born from an affair Pelé had in 1964 with a housemaid, Anizia Machado, fought for years to be acknowledged by Pelé, who refused to submit to DNA tests.
 Pelé finally relented after a court-ordered DNA test proved she was his daughter.
 Sandra Machado died of cancer in 2006.

 At the age of 73, Pelé announced his intention to marry 41-year-old Marcia Aoki, a Japanese-Brazilian importer of medical equipment from Penápolis, São Paulo, whom he had been dating since 2010.
 They first met in the mid-1980s in New York, before meeting again in 2008.
 They married in July 2016.